rmshkv/nbscuid/docs/source/howtosetupdevelopment.md

 git clone https://github.com/rmshkv/nbscuid.git
 ```

 Currently, the active work is being done on the include-ploomber-dev branch.
-To get on this branch, run:
+To get on this branch, inside the directory you just cloned, run:

 ```
 git checkout include-ploomber-dev